krytonx85/k8sntnxautosetup/README.md

 # Kubespray Deployment on Nutanix

-This is a small project which aims to quckly setup a production grade kubernetes cluster on Nutanix Prism Element.
+This is a small project which aims to quckly setup a production grade kubernetes cluster on Nutanix Prism Element using ansible.
 This is just for testing/poc purposes.

 It automates the following:
 1. Download Centos Image